Television & Media Production BA (Hons)

 This unit provides you with a historical overview of the development of television, journalism and other media.
 We will not only trace the development of different forms of media, but also look into different formats, audiences and their behaviours.
 A particular focus will be made on new and emergent media technologies and how they are changing professional media production practices and audience behaviours.

-In your second year you will have the opportunity to work in the multi-camera television studio to remake a scene from a TV soap or comedy sitcom which will be filmed, recorded and edited live.
+In your second year you will have the opportunity to work in the multi-camera television studio to make a scene from a TV soap or comedy sitcom.
 You will also work in groups to make a fiction or drama documentary production on location.
-Additionally, you will elect to either develop your writing skills, or choose to specialise in a particular area of production as a director, producer, camera operator or editor.
-Your practical work will continue to be underpinned by the development of your theoretical knowledge and you will look at the cultural and social theories that inform debates around the media today.

 The use of the ‘studio’ environment in mainstream television production has been a staple of the industry – ‘mass-producing’ content within a controlled environment in an economic and managed way.
 It is important that as a content creator and producer you understand the function of and the way that a television studio works – how does a multi-camera team operate?
 How do you cut a ‘live’ programme?
 How does a studio director work?
 What does a floor manager do?
 Are there conventions that the environment dictates?
 How can this model of production inform the future developments of the independent online studio and its content?